pythonindia/navigator/source/2021/shadow.rst

 -------------------------------------------

 Everyone contributing towards the organizing the conference is counted as a volunteer.
-Shadows are only different in the sense that they are expected to devote more time to their workgroup as one of them is expected to be a workgroup for later conferences.
+Shadows are only different in the sense that they are expected to devote more time to their workgroup as one of them is expected to be a workgroup lead for later conferences.

 How do I become a shadow?
 -------------------------